-In situations with few databases, maintaining the regular backup routine can be achieved easily, either with the help of a few simple scripts, or by configuring a SQL Server agent job that will perform the backup automatically.
-However, if there are hundreds of databases to manage, backing up each database manually can prove to be quite time-consuming task.
-In this case, it would be useful to create a solution that would back up all, or multiple selected SQL Server databases automatically, on the regular basis.
+In situations with few databases, maintaining the regular backup routine can be achieved easily, either with the help of a few simple scripts or by configuring a SQL Server agent job that will perform the backup automatically.
+However, if there are hundreds of databases to manage, backing up each database manually can prove to be a quite time-consuming task.
+In this case, it would be useful to create a solution that would back up all, or multiple selected SQL Server databases automatically, on a regular basis.
 Furthermore, the solution must not impact the server performance, or cause any downtime.

 There was a common misconception that some objects in the database get locked during backup operations, thus denying full access to the database.
-The misconception was based on the situations where some of the user transactions got blocked during the database backup operations.
+The misconception was based on situations where some of the user transactions got blocked during the database backup operations.
 All backup operations in SQL Server are online operations and they are not supposed to cause locks on user objects.
 However, taking a database backup does take some system resources.
 Each database backup operation requires both disk reads and disk writes.
 This induces certain pressure to the IO subsystem, and if not configured correctly, can further cause timeouts for some user transactions.
-For example, backing up a database to the same disk drive where data files are located could cause the timeout errors, especially on the disk drives with low number of spindles.
+For example, backing up a database to the same disk drive where data files are located could cause the timeout errors, especially on the disk drives with a low number of spindles.
 In this case, the system has to:

 - Read and write to the database files for all user transactions

 - Read the database files in order to create backup file

 - Write the read data for the backup file to the same disk drive

 On high traffic servers, the pressure on the IO system, in this case, is simply too high.
 Therefore, a timeout error is returned for some of the transactions.
 If multiple larger databases are backed up, the backup process may last for quite some time.
 To prevent the timeouts, it is highly recommended to plan all backup operations while there is low activity on the server and to avoid using the same disk for the database and backup files.